envoyproxy/envoy-openssl/README.md

 script, which handles some openssl specific config and then passes control to the regular `ci/do_ci.sh` script.

-Although the regular `ci/do_ci.sh` script supports many options for building/testing different variants of envoy, including the use of various sanitizers, the envoy-openssl project has so far only been built and tested using the `debug` options described below.
-Any other `do_ci.sh` options that are described in the regular envoy documentation [here](https://github.com/envoyproxy/envoy/tree/main/ci#readme) _should_ work but have not been tested.
+Although the regular `ci/do_ci.sh` script supports many options for building & testing different variants of envoy, as descibed in [ci/README](ci/README.md), including the use of various sanitizers, the envoy-openssl project has so far only been built and tested using the `debug` options described below.
+All of the other `ci/do_ci.sh` options that are described in the regular envoy documentation [here](https://github.com/envoyproxy/envoy/tree/main/ci#readme) _may_ work but have not been tested.

 To build the envoy executable and run specified tests, in debug mode:
 ```bash